lupyuen/lupyuen.github.io/src/pinedio.md

 ![Inside the Solar Panel: PineDio Stack BL604 Board](https://lupyuen.github.io/images/pinedio-inside.jpg)

-That's typical of __Prototype Hardware__: No docs, no fancy packaging, no branding either.
+That's typical of __Prototype Hardware__ fresh from the factory: No docs, no fancy packaging, no branding either.

 (Ground Plane is also missing, which we'll need for FCC Certification)